MClarkDev/Arylic32/README.md

 ## Setup

-WiFi and target device configuration must currently be set at build time.

-These variables must be modified in [Config.cpp](firmware/Config.cpp).

-Pins are Active-Low with an Internal PullUp and must be attached as defined in [Pins.h](firmware/Pins.h).
+WiFi and device configuration are saved and NVS and presist through reboots and firmware updates.

+To upload device configuration, modify parameters in the [ConfigScript](extras/ConfigScript/ConfigScript.ino) and run the script.

+The Arylic32 firmware must then be uploaded.

+### Dependencies

+To build this firmware package you must have the following dependencies installed:

+- ESP32 Core (2.0.2)
+- ArduinoJson (6.18.5)
+- ArylicHTTP (0.0.2)
+- ESP32Encoder (0.7.0)